-- · Seek to build a strong Foundation and ASCF brand. - Broaden public awareness of the Foundation and the importance of wild Atlantic salmon conservation, restoration and protection. - Increase the numbers of volunteer organizations/ individuals engaged in salmon conservation, restoration and protection. - Enhanced organizational collaboration and cooperation. - · Increased government and private support to the Foundation's salmon conservation program.
+- Increase the numbers of volunteer organizations/ individuals engaged in salmon conservation, restoration and protection. - · Enhanced organizational collaboration and cooperation. - · Increased government and private support to the Foundation's salmon conservation program.

-2014 Business Plan Review
+2015 Business Plan Review

-The Foundation has been successful through 2014 in working toward attainment of the four objectives stated in the 2014 Business Plan.
-These will be reported in detail in the 2014 Annual Report.
+The Foundation has been successful through 2015 in working toward attainment of the four objectives stated in the 2015 Business Plan.
+These will be reported in detail in the 2015 Annual Report.

-Objective #1: To implement a prudent investment and financial strategy to restore the ASEF to its adjusted value and create a reserve fund.
+Objective #1: To maintain and strengthen a prudent investment and financial strategy to restore the ASEF to its adjusted value and create a reserve fund.

 Comment: The Foundation is closely following the direction provided in its long-term investment and financial management approach originally adopted in 2009.
-This factor enabled the trust fund to match adjusted book value to adjusted market value of the

-· Strengthen partnership activity with other fund according to long-term plan schedule.
-Due to the success of this carefully managed financial plan, grants began to increase in 2014, two years ahead of projections in earlier fiscal plans.
+This factor enabled the trust fund to match adjusted book value to adjusted market value of the fund according to long-term plan schedule.
+Due to the success of this carefully managed financial plan, grants were increased in 2015 to \$1.1 million, consisting of \$1 million from the trust fund supplemented by \$100,000 made available through funding partnerships with the New Brunswick and PEI liquor corporations.